Bailym/TCG-DB/README.md

 - Key card details, moves and prices from TCG API

 **Possible Future Ideas**
- - Browser cahcing to improve load time and reduce API calls.
  - Mark cards as 'collected'.
  - View your collection
  - Idenitfy a "wishlist' of cards you want to buy/track
  - Price tracking for specific cards

 **Screenshots**